Lesterhuis-Training-en-Consultancy/moodle-local_oauthdirectsso/README.md

 2. **Standard Moodle events**: After updating profile fields, the plugin triggers the standard `user_updated` event that enrollment plugins can listen for.

-3. **Compatible with multiple enrollment methods**: Works with any enrollment plugin that listens to standard Moodle events, including `enrol_attributes`, `enrol_auto`, `local_profilecohort`, and others.
+3. **Compatible with multiple enrollment methods**: Works with any enrollment plugin that listens to standard Moodle events, by example `enrol_attributes`.
 We use Moodle's core events (user_created and user_loggedin) to update profile fields, making it compatible with virtually all enrollment methods that follow Moodle standards.

 4. **No special configuration needed**: Other plugins don't need to be modified to work with OAuth2 Direct SSO, as long as they follow Moodle standards.